 We are very concerned about how and what we eat and sometimes this falls out of balance with how we are living.
-Yes it is absolutely necessary to eat healthy food and be conscious of all the chemicals and junk we are polluting our bodies and the world with, but as human beings that are rapidly going through the motions of daily life we can forget about living and savoring the beautiful things that life tosses at us.
+Yes, it is important to eat healthy food and be conscious of all the chemicals and junk we are polluting our bodies and the world with, but as human beings that are rapidly going through the motions of daily life, we can forget about living and savoring the beautiful things that life tosses at us.
 We can also forget about resting in times of sickness and sharing smiles instead of screams with our ever-curious children.

 When I think of my dad he was a man of great convictions that did not let his arm get twisted easily.
 He stood up passionately for what he believed in.
 He played hard and rested hard too!

 I remember his #1 pet peeve was: If you’re sick and not well you have no business going to work.
 Your place is in bed with a hot cup of tea or broth until you get better.
 That way you’re letting your body rest and you’re also avoiding the possibility of getting others sick if you have something contagious.

 Now I gotta say that I sit in my little office and I look across the hall at times.
 I sit in my car and I look outside.
 I sit in church and my eyes wander to people hurriedly bustling through hallways trying to make it on time, coughing sneezing, and feeling ill.

 Some of them are miserable and usually in a not-so-good mood but they stood up that day when the teacher called their name for attendance if you know what I mean.

 So they go home only to feel worse and then after a few days of mindless neglect they have a sore throat, flu, and elevated cortisol.
 Now they really have to rest but they decide that it is best to take prescribed painkillers and other drugs because God forbid they miss a day of work to care for their body.